typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 {{/eachAcls}}
 ```

-Here are the explanation for the example template above:
+Here is the explanation for the example template above:

-* *HAProxy Specific Configuration* section is declared prior *Custom Endpoint Configuration* section.
+* *HAProxy Specific Configuration* section is declared prior to *Custom Endpoint Configuration* section.
 * *HAProxy Specific Configuration* section is populated with operating system specific setup.
 In the example above it is populated with a cut-down version of Ubuntu's configuration.
 * *Custom Endpoint Configuration* section contains application specific proxy configuration.
 * The endpoint that matches the following criteria has a custom configuration declared within the [ifAcl](#ifAcl) block: